EWOCS-V: Is Wd1-72 a recent post-interaction WR+O binary?: Results

 In Fig. \ref{fig:morphologycomparison} we compare the density field of our simulation with the JWST F1130W data towards Wd1-72.
 In the direction towards the cluster core we observe quasi-spheroidal droplets in the data, which we also find in our simulation.
 In the opposite direction, the material around Wd1-72 is structured in droplets with cometary-like tails.
 These tails point away from the star as opposed to the cluster core (as seen elsewhere in Wd~1), which is also reproduced by our simulation.
 The main difference is the non-uniformity of the cometary tail distribution in the data, with the upper part of the figure being more sparsely populated than the lower part.
 We do not observe this kind of spatial variability in our simulation.
 The material appears to be more filamentary towards the bottom, whereas more distinct droplets with tails are seen towards the top.
 We observe both of these morphologies in our simulation, but not at the same time.
 Finally, the material in the observations appears to be a factor $\sim2$ closer to Wd1-72 than in our simulations.
 This can be at least partially accounted for by the resolution dependence of the fragmentation, and the 2D nature of our simulation, as fragmentation would be more efficient in 3D.
-These results also depend on our assumptions of the density and velocity of both the stellar and cluster wind.
+These results also depend on our assumptions of the density and velocity of both the stellar and cluster wind, and our assumption of a spherically symmetric outflow.

-\section{Discussion \& Conclusions}
+\section{Discussion \& conclusions}

-In this letter we demonstrate that the complex nebulosity surrounding Wd1-72 can be explained via intense \mdot\ characteristic of non-conservative RLOF being fragmented by a WR wind and carried away in a cluster wind.
+In this letter we demonstrate that the complex nebulosity surrounding Wd1-72 can be explained via intense ML characteristic of non-conservative RLOF being fragmented by a WR wind and carried away in a cluster wind.
 This scenario should not strongly depend on the specific stellar evolution track, and we stress that the MESA track used here is only one possibility.
 The WN7 subtype favours this putative RLOF event being a second or subsequent one, as complete H removal in a single RLOF event is unlikely to occur before the droplets are dispersed.
+Our results are also similar to stellar wind bubble simulations of a WR wind fragmenting and sweeping up a shell of previously ejected red supergiant material \citep[e.g.,][]{GarciaSegura1996a}.